dustykeyboard1/BondMarketMaking/README.md

 # Bond Market Making Simulator

 This repository simulates a fixed income market-making strategy based on short rate dynamics, CIR-based bond pricing, and spread-sensitive trade arrivals.
-The code is organized into modular notebooks.
+The code is organized into modular notebooks. **See PDF for more indepth explanation.**

 ## Contents